7 Historical Books Like Before We Were Yours

 1. Pachinko

 The author, Min Jin Lee, spoke at the Sydney Writers Festival, and her motivations behind writing this book made me fall in love with it even more.
-The first thing she said that stuck with me was that she loves to observe and listen to other people, to see how other people behave and their motivations.
+The first thing she said that stuck with me was that she loves to observe and listen to other people, to see how others behave and their motivations.

 Every character goes through a specific emotional experience.
 Also, the way she explores it opens your eyes to what people have to deal with, even if we don’t have to deal with it ourselves.